Blog

 Interest in pickleball has increased 550% over the past 5 years as measured by Google Trends:

-Utah is the state showing the most interest in pickleball currently.
+By state, Utah is showing the most interest in pickleball currently.
 Arizona has the second highest interest in pickleball, followed by Hawaii in third.

 Bottom line